phyten/todox/README.md

 - Color profiles are inferred automatically:
   - `COLORTERM=truecolor|24bit` → True Color gradients for the AGE column.
   - `TERM=*256color` → ANSI 256-color gradients.
-  - Other terminals fall back to the basic 8-color palette.
+  - Other terminals fall back to the basic 8-color palette (TODO = yellow, FIXME = red; overall contrast follows your terminal's palette definitions).
 - The AGE gradient scales itself to your repository.
 The 95th percentile of ages (with a minimum ceiling of 120 days) is treated as "fully red" so that outliers do not drown out day-to-day differences.
+- `COLORFGBG` (when exported by your terminal) guides TODO/FIXME hues so bright/light backgrounds keep ≥4.5:1 contrast; unknown terminals fall back to a safe dark profile.
+- When `COLORFGBG` is absent but `TERM` includes `"light"`, todox assumes a light background before defaulting to the dark palette.
+- In True Color mode the TODO/FIXME palette is validated against WCAG AA contrast thresholds; ANSI 256 and 8-color modes keep the same hue intent but final contrast depends on your terminal's palette definitions.
 - When piping colored output, use a pager that preserves ANSI escapes, for example:

 ```